nutanix-cloud-native/cluster-api-runtime-extensions-nutanix/docs/content/extra-apiserver-cert-sans.md

 Applying this configuration will result in the certificate SANs being correctly set in the `KubeadmControlPlaneTemplate`.

-This hook is enabled by default, and can be explicitly disabled by omitting the `APIServerCertSANsVars` and `APIServerCertSANsPatch` hook from the `--runtimehooks.enabled-handlers` flag.
+This hook is enabled by default, and can be explicitly disabled by omitting the `ExtraAPIServerCertSANsVars` and `ExtraAPIServerCertSANsPatch` hook from the `--runtimehooks.enabled-handlers` flag.

-If deploying via Helm, then this can be disabled by setting `handlers.APIServerCertSANsVars.enabled=false` and `handlers.APIServerCertSANsPatch.enabled=false`.
+If deploying via Helm, then this can be disabled by setting `handlers.ExtraAPIServerCertSANsVars.enabled=false` and `handlers.ExtraAPIServerCertSANsPatch.enabled=false`.